-You MUST have a Saint 2 with hardware "Version 1.1" or higher to use it with Keyword 2000.
+If using a Saint2, you MUST have hardware "Version 1.1" or higher to use it with Keyword 2000.

 The hardware version number is listed on the bottom left corner of the front label.
 If the label does not indicate a hardware version, it is Version 1.0 hardware and will NOT work properly for Keyword 2000.